AdaCore/spark2014/docs/ug/spark_2014.rst

 a run-time error, in which case |GNATprove| will attempt to prove that this error cannot occur, and report a warning otherwise.

-Integer overflows are a kind of run-time errors that occurs when the result of an arithmetic computation does not fit in the bounds of the machine type used to hold the result.
+Integer overflows are a kind of run-time error that occurs when the result of an arithmetic computation does not fit in the bounds of the machine type used to hold the result.
 In some cases, it is convenient to express properties in annotations as they would be expressed in mathematics, where quantities are